stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_create.md

       --database string      Default database for the user -h, --help                 Help for "stackit beta sqlserverflex user create" --instance-id string   ID of the instance
-      --role strings         Roles of the user
+      --roles strings        Roles of the user
       --username string      Username of the user
 ```